chrispaynter/architecture/Event Storming.md

 - [A facilitators recipe for Event Storming](https://medium.com/@springdo/a-facilitators-recipe-for-event-storming-941dcb38db0d)
 - [Event Storming demo & discussion](https://www.youtube.com/watch?v=xIB_VQVVWKk)

+## Types

+Gather the best available brains for the job and collabo

 ## The Event Storming Approach

 Gather the best available brains for the job and collaboratively build a model of a very complex problem space.